 |Description of Project Outputs||

-1. Mid-level skills training provision by selected public and private TVET providers
+1. Mid-level skills training delivered by selected public and private training providers

 2. Improved technical capacity of teachers to deliver mid-level skills training

 3. Enhanced labor market linkages of TVET programs

 4. Strengthened SEFOPE financing and support for TVET

 5. Efficient project implementation and management delivered by PMU

 |Status of Implementation Progress (Outputs, Activities, and Issues)||

 Outputs being delivered according to schedules.